kujain/S26-5505_Javascript/class-7-exercises.md

 			return response.json();
 		})
 		.then(function(resp) {
-			document.getElementById("Output").innerHTML = JSON.stringify(resp.results[0]);
+			document.getElementById("Output").innerHTML = JSON.stringify(resp.data);

 	      // add your code here to process the response and format and add to the DOM

     })
 		.catch(function(error) {